hmaldonadovilla/community-kitchen/SetupInstructions.md

 ### Report buttons (BUTTON fields)

-Use `BUTTON` questions to render a Google Doc template (with the placeholders above) into a PDF preview from the web app.
+Use `BUTTON` questions to render a Google Doc template (with the placeholders above) into an in-app **PDF preview** from the web app.
+The PDF is generated **in-memory** and discarded when you close the overlay (no Drive PDF file is written).

 - **Config (JSON/REF)** example: